cloudmesh-community/fa19-516-167/datacenter.md

+# Datacenter

-# Carbon emission of a data center
+Carbon emission of a data center

 ## E.Datacenter.2.a - Ashburn VA3